mui/toolpad/packages/toolpad-core/README.md

 <h1 align="center">Toolpad Core</h1>

-Toolpad Core is a set of full-stack components for building react dashboards, internal tools, and B2B web applications.
+Toolpad Core is a set of full-stack components for building dashboards, internal tools, and B2B web applications with React.
 It is built on top of Next.js and offers a suite of components such as layout, navigation, authentication, and data management interfaces to help you build scalable dashboards fast.

 ## Installation